 Flat-bed Equipment - The operator loads your vehicle on the back of a truck.
 This is the only way your S2000 should be transported.
 When you contact the towing agency, inform them that you have an S2000 and that a flat-bed is required.

 Wheel Lift Equipment - The tow truck uses two pivoting arms that go under the tires (front or rear) and lift them off the ground.
 The other two tires remain on the ground.
 Because the S2000 sits so low, the body could come in contact with the ground and be damaged.
 This method of towing is unacceptable.

+Emergency Towing

 Sling-type Equipment - The tow truck uses metal cables with hooks on the ends.
 These hooks go around parts of the frame or suspension and the cables lift that end of the car off the ground.
 Your car's suspension and body can be seriously damaged.
 This method of towing is unacceptable.

+Technical Information

 The diagrams in this section give you the dimensions and capacities of your Honda, and the locations of the identification numbers.
 It also includes information you should know about your vehicle's tires and emissions control systems.

 Identification Numbers .
+248

+Specifications .
 250

-Specifications .
-252

 DOT Tire Quality Grading

 (U.S. Vehicles) .
-254
+252

 Treadwear .
-254
+252

 Traction .
+252

+Temperature .
+253

+Tire Information .
 254

-Temperature .
-255

-Oxygenated Fuels
+Oxygenated Fuels 255

+Priving in Foreign Countries

+Emissions Controls

+The Clean Air Act 257

+Crankcase Emissions Control

-System
+System 257

+Evaporative Emissions Control

-System
+System 257

-Exhaust Emissions Controls 259 PGM-FI System 259
+Exhaust Emissions Controls

+PGM-FI System 258

-Ignition Timing Control System
+Ignition Timing Control

+System 258

 Secondary Air Injection

-System
+System 258

+Three Way Catalytic

 Converter

+Replacement Parts

-Three Way Catalytic Converter 260 State Emission Testing
+Three Way Catalytic Converter

+tate Emissions Testing 260